AbhishekGhosh/preconnect/readme.txt

 = How do I use the plugin? =

-Go to Settings &raquo; Preconnect and enter any domains you want to be preconnected, in addition to the ones already linked on your home page.
+Go to Settings » Preconnect and enter any domains you want to be preconnected, in addition to the ones already linked on your home page.
 Make sure the "enabled" checkbox is checked.

 = I entered some text but don't see anything on the page. =